-- People in the lowest income percentile usually return to work because their need for more income.
+- People in the lowest income percentile usually return to work because of their need for more income.

 - People in the highest income percentile might not need the income, but it seems that they want to take advantage of their skills and the opportunity to make money.

-Torsten Slok, chief international economist at Deutsche Bank Securities suggests about the highest income percentile, “They have money-making skills, networks and qualifications, and one day they get a call asking them to work in a job that might be less stressful than the one they had.
+Torsten Slok, chief international economist at Deutsche Bank Securities suggests about the highest income percentile, “They have money-making skills, networks, and qualifications, and one day they get a call asking them to work in a job that might be less stressful than the one they had.
 Also, life spans are getting longer, and people don’t want to spend decades just playing golf without being more fully engaged.”

 6 Tips for Finding Work After Retirement